 The fleet team’s vehicle order request and approval process was thorough, but in time they determined it needed streamlining.
 The process involved multiple databases: one for vehicle specs and another for aftermarket equipment.
 When orders were submitted, they traveled through a number of systems but then transitioned to a few manual steps for order approval.
 Approved orders were once again keyed back into the database by the fleet team who also manually entered them into the ordering system for transmission to the manufacturer.
 The team then placed aftermarket equipment selections on a spreadsheet and sent them to the upfit company.
 The process, which averaged 8 to 11 months, could occasionally set back the company by missing preferred pricing opportunities and production cut-off dates, which delayed delivery of vehicles to the customer’s field teams.

-Working with its fleet management company (FMC), the customer evaluated the opportunity to implement an advanced system that would completely automate its order requests and approvals.
-Together, the companies aligned each step of the existing process with the tools available in the FMC’s online fleet management system, including standardized vehicle specs that met job requirements while minimizing acquisition costs, electronic listing of selectors, automated approval routing, electronic order placement, negotiated pricing based on anticipated volume and scheduling, and an ordering schedule that met all manufacturer build-out dates and allowed for priority build dates with upfit companies.
+Working with ARI, the client developed an advanced program that would completely automate its order requests and approvals.
+Together, ARI and the client aligned each step of the existing process with the tools available in the ARI insights fleet management system, including standardized vehicle specifications that met job requirements while minimizing acquisition costs, electronic listing of selectors, automated approval routing, electronic order placement, negotiated pricing based on anticipated volume and scheduling, and an ordering schedule that met all manufacturer build-out dates and allowed for priority build dates with upfit companies.

 $39,000 reduction in administrative cost.